Nonlinear wave propagation in large extra spatial dimensions and the blackbody thermal laws: The nonlinear wave propagation in extra spatial dimensions

-An explicit calculation of the determinant of the $A^{ij}$ operator give us the following frequencies:
+An explicit calculation of the determinant of the $A^{ij}$ operator gives us the following frequencies:

-As in the case of the purely magnetic field, the phenomenon of birefringence is presented in this case.
+As in the case of the purely magnetic field, the phenomenon of birefringence appears here.
 Furthermore, there are $(d-1)-$wave propagating modes.
 The frequency (\ref{frequencyelectric1}) is real and positive definite if the condition $c_{1}+d_{1}(\mathbf{\hat{k}}\cdot\mathbf{E})^{2}>0$ is satisfied.
-In the particular case $D=3+1$, the dispersion relation reduces to two frequency modes, which are given by
+In the particular case $d=3$, the dispersion relation reduces to two frequency modes, which are given by

-which, again, yields the same result than previous works\cite{Bialynicka-Birula:1970nlh}.
+which, again, yields the same result as previous works\cite{Bialynicka-Birula:1970nlh}.

 The wave frequency (\ref{frequencyelectric1}) can also be written in terms of the angle $\theta_{d-2}$ between the wave vector $\mathbf{k}$ and the external uniform electric field $\mathbf{E}$, which assumes the form